| THE MEANING OF AYODHYA

 which Ayodhya symbolizes, we may rephrase the Great Emancipator's

-"A house divided against itself cannot stand. ...I
+words as follows: "A house divided against itself cannot stand. ...I

 believe this country cannot endure permanently half a